Beyond real blow-up: Masuda detours and complex holonomy: Introduction: background and setup

-Standard techniques, restricted to ODE settings, then involve the analysis of complex \emph{holonomy} maps, i.e.\ of flows in complex time along circles around the blow-up singularity at $t=T$; see \cite{Ilya}.
-However, both, variational and comparison principles as in \cite{Quittner} fail, as soon as we venture into the complex time domain.
-Masuda's approach was therefore based on the fact that the local solution semigroup of PDE \eqref{PDEw} is sectorial, and hence analytic, in forward complex sectors $\arg t<\pi/2$.
-See also \cite{Stukediss, Stukearxiv}, with an emphasis on heteroclinic orbits.
-A serious obstacle to a deeper complex analysis of the Masuda detours in PDEs, therefore, is that solutions do not extend into backward complex sectors.
-In particular, we cannot combine the upper and lower semi-circular detours to cover one or several circles around the singularity and, thereby define an infinite-dimensional version of holonomy.
-As a first attempt, our paper will therefore explore the holonomy approach of \cite{Ilya} in the simplest possible ODE caricature of the Masuda PDE paradigm.
-We return to this topic in section \ref{LoopStar}, from the viewpoint of complex foliations.
+\begin{rem} \emph{\textbf{Disclaimer.}}\quad A fundamental PDE obstacle to a deeper complex analysis of the Masuda detours, therefore, is that solutions may not extend into backward complex sectors of $t$.
+In particular, we cannot combine upper and lower half-circle detours to cover a single or iterated loops $\gamma^t$ around the singularity at $t\!=\!T$ and, thereby, define an infinite-dimensional version of holonomy.
+As a first attempt, our paper will therefore explore the holonomy approach of \cite{Ilya} in the simplest interesting ODE caricature of the Masuda PDE paradigm, only: a Galerkin projection onto the first two Fourier modes.
+We return to this topic in section \ref{LoopStar}, from the viewpoint of complex foliations. \end{rem}